BlenderDefender/MoCapkiteFA/README.md

 # MoCapkiteFA

-MoCapkiteFA is an addon for blender, that allows you to quickly set up facial motion capture with just 3 easy steps.
+MoCapkiteFA is an addon for Blender, that allows you to quickly set up facial motion capture with just 3 easy steps.

-After shooting your footage and creating a head-model, do this following steps:
+After shooting your footage and creating a head-model, here's what you'll have to do:

 # 1. Open Your model and track your footage